When should you visit your Neuro-Ophthalmologist?

 - Optical coherence tomography of the optic nerve head

-- Evaluation of contrast sensitivity and color vision
+- Evaluation of contrast sensitivity and colour vision

 - Imaging studies including CT scan, MRI and MR venogram